Xinyuan-LilyGO/LilyGo-LoRa-Series/docs/en/t_beam_1w/t_beam_1w_hw.md

 | ⚡Charge Function     | ❌       |
 | 🔋Battery Voltage     | 7.4V    |

+> \[!IMPORTANT]
+>
+> The battery used must have a discharge capacity of 2A or greater; otherwise, it may trigger battery protection during high-power transmission.
+>

 ### Button Description

 | Channel | Peripherals                    |